rlvlad/wt-project-2025/docs/src/sections/cut_content.typ

 In regards to the features, we wanted to implement *Next/Previous* buttons for the Playlists too, to make the application behave in a more coherent way: according to the submission, only the tracks in the playlist must implement it.
 Following this cohesion, the same can be said about the *Delete* functionalities: initially, along with the creation of a track/playlist we wanted to add a delete option -- if you add something, you might want to remove it at a later date.

+To comply with best practises, since the application does offer a logout button -- which is an added feature, not required -- it should also provide a user profile window; or at least welcome the user upon login.

 / JS: For the JavaScript project -- which is not correct to call like that, since we used TypeScript -- there were plans to implement a localization function, similar to how the HTML project works.
 It would have been a parser for the `.properties` files already created: they would have been recycled.
 The most ambituos idea was, however, to deploy the JavaScript project to Github pages.
 This is not possible with thymeleaf since it needs a server running at all times, but with JavaScript running the in client... it was perfect.
 To access the database, I planned to use SQL.js @sql-js and #sqlite() @sqlite.

 / CSS frameworks: We all know CSS is awesome and very powerful, however, as is the case with many technologies, its usage in a raw form is often negleted: as no one dares to write in #text(font: "New Computer Modern")[plain] #TeX because #LaTeX exists, software like Hibernate abstract the SQL from the developer, the same applies to CSS.
 In the wild there are many frameworks -- Tailwind-CSS, Sass just to name a few.
 We wanted to have our fair share and use Bulma @bulma; in the end, we wrote everything ourselves.